PiSupply/JustBoom/README.md

 # JustBoom
 ## ALSA file for Surround Systems
-JustBoomDigi.conf enables passtrhough DTS for surround systems.
+JustBoomDigi.conf enables passthrough DTS for surround systems.
 Needs to be saved under /usr/share/alsa/cards

 ## Rotary encoder volume control
 jb-rotary enables control of volume level and mute/unmute function.
 Default settings for the script are: